 Structure Formation: Baryons and Photons

-ASTR/PHYS 4080: Intro to Cosmology Week 14
+ASTR/PHYS 4080: Intro to Cosmology Week 13

 700 Mpc comoving cube

+ASTR/PHYS 4080: Introduction to Cosmology

 What are the baryons up to now?

 Unlike DM, baryons can interact with light to help them cool, which allows them to fall deeper into DM potential wells, accumulate at high density, and form stars and galaxies.